Elha Nympha: 2016–present: International appearances, Your Face Sounds Familiar: Kids, New Gen Divas

 In 2016, she released her first album.
 In December 2016 she was a guest performer in the grand final of The Voice Kids Indonesia.
 Then in 2017, she took part in the first season of Your Face Sounds Familiar: Kids.
 Nympha appeared during the second season of Steve Harvey's Little Big Shots where she performed Sia's "Chandelier".
 She also participated at the French version of Little Big Shots named Little Big Stars presented by Cyril Hanouna where she covered the same song.
 In 2019, a girl group was formed called J.E.Z. where Nympha is a member of along with Janine Berdin and Zephanie.
 The group would take a hiatus in March 2020, but would reform in 2021 with the addition of Sheena Belarmino as a new member of the group and it would be rebranded to New Gen Divas.
 The reformed group debuted in April 2021, following Zephanie's return to ASAP, with Nympha representing the color blue in the said group.

 In July 2022, Nympha was signed to UMG Philippines' newest label, Republic Records Philippines.

+In August 2026, she, along with Esang de Torres, Lance Reblando, and Nar Cabico is announced as one of the artists participating in the Philippine Selection Night, the national selection for the Eurovision Song Contest Asia 2026, with the song "Chéri(e)", composed by Cabico.